skronheim/UofT_Data_analytics/Homework/Module3/README.md

 Both python sctipts are run the same way; navigate to the appropriate directory and run the main.py file.

-Each main.py file prints an output to the terminal and writes a .txt file with the same information into the directory in which the main.py file resides.
+Each main.py file prints an output to the terminal and writes a .txt file with the same information into the 'analysis' directory that resides in the  directory in which the main.py file resides.